 Originally composed of five members, the EB of today has 15: the IOC President, four Vice-Presidents and 10 members.
 The Vice-Presidents and members are elected by the Session in a secret ballot for a term of office of four years.

 The IOC Commissions have the function of advising the President, EB and Session.
 There are also coordination commissions for each edition of the Olympic Games, as well as an evaluation commission for candidate cities.
 The commissions can be permanent or ad hoc.

 The IOC President defines the mission of each commission and appoints its members.
 These are chosen according to their expertise in the commission’s area of activity.
 Only IOC members may chair a commission.
 Some of these commissions are mixed, including IOC members, representatives of the International Olympic Sports Federations and the National Olympic Committees, athletes, technical experts, advisers and sports specialists.

 The mission of the IOC is to promote Olympism and to lead the Olympic Movement.
-According to the Olympic Charter, the role of the administration is the:
+According to the Olympic Charter, the roles of the administration are the:

 - preparation, implementation and follow-up of decisions taken by the Session, Executive Board and President;